Noah-Huppert/alligator-wasm-alloc/README.md

 To provide arguments to Cargo when it is building or running, modify the `CARGO_BARGS` (build arguments) and `RARGS` (run arguments) environment variables.
 Use `+=` when setting them to preserve behavior.

 ## Compile Targets
-Alligator is meant as a heap allocator for Web Assembly only.
+Alligator is meant as a heap allocator for WebAssembly only.
 However other targets can run Alligator for debugging purposes.

 If type `heap::HeapType` is not found in `src/alloc/heap.rs` then the current build platform is not supported.